december-ok/Rummikub/README.md

 Each row means color, and each col means number.
 Row 0 means certain color.
 For example, I think row 0 is Black, 1 is Red, 2 is Yellow, 3 is Black.
 Col 0 means number 1.
 Then, for example, col 11 means number 12.

+Each cell's number means how many card exists.
+2 means there are two cards whose color and number is same.

 ## OUTPUT
 Output will be printed in each case's combination.